 St. Andrew's is the Anglican Church in the village of Naunton in the Cotswolds.
 We warmly welcome residents, their families and all visitors to the village.
 We are situated near to Stow on the Wold and Bourton on the Water.

 Do please call in to see us - visitors are always very welcome.
-As well as our Sunday services (see the calendar), we have:
+At the moment, our church building is open for private prayer, and our services are held on Zoom.
+In normal, non-coronavirus times, however, as well as our Sunday services (see the calendar), we have:

 A quiet 15-minute service every Wednesday morning.
 Everyone very welcome